 This spiritual melody that we sing shine a light on “grace”

 “Could my tears forever flow.
 “Could my zeal no languor know, “These for sin could not atone- “Thou must save, and Thou alone: “In my hand no price I bring, “Simply to Thy cross I cling.
 (Augustus Montague Toplady)

-Jewel of Nugget / Jewels For The Soul Blog May 30, 2021 Praise The Lord!!
+Jewels of Nugget / Jewels For The Soul Blog May 30, 2021 Praise The Lord!!!